Chubba Purdy

 Preston "Chubba" Purdy (born July 30, 2001) is an American college football quarterback.
 He originally committed to and played for Florida State before transferring to Nebraska and eventually the University of Nevada.
 He is the younger brother of San Francisco 49ers quarterback Brock Purdy.

-Early life and high school
+Early life

 Purdy was born on July 30, 2001, in Queen Creek, Arizona.
 He attended and played football for Perry High School in Gilbert, Arizona.
 In his two years as a starter, he accounted for 9,000 yards and 111 touchdowns.

 In Purdy's first two seasons, he sat behind his older brother Brock.
 As a junior, he threw for 3,425 yards and 36 touchdowns, while also rushing for 1,152 yards and 23 rushing touchdowns.
 He led Perry to an 11–3 record and a 6A state championship game appearance which ended in a 65–28 loss against Chandler.

 As a senior in 2019, Purdy tallied 4,423 yards of total offense and 52 touchdowns.
 He was named as the Arizona Offensive Player of the Year.
 He helped lead Perry to the quarterfinals of the 6A state playoffs.
 The team would lose to Desert Vista 70–63.